mozilla/advocacy.mozilla.org/README.md

 ## Develop Workflow

-After successfully building and running the server, go to [localhost:8080/]()
+After successfully building and running the server, go to [localhost:8080/](http://localhost:8080/)

-Now start changing files in /src and refresh the browser.
+You can now start changing files in the `/src` directory, such that saving your changes and refreshing the browser will show your changes.

 Files outside of /src require npm start to be rerun